What's New @ SERC

 Below, find a selection of new teaching materials found at SERC-hosted websites.
 Jump down to view more new and recently updated SERC-hosted resources.

-Reviewed Collections Department & Program Teaching Resources More Resources!
-What's coming from SERC
+Reviewed Collections ▼ Department & Program ▼ Teaching Resources ▼ More Resources! ▼What's coming from SERC ▼

 Reviewed Collections

-The CLEAN site includes more than 850 ready-to-use resources that have been reviewed by educators and scientists for elementary, secondary and higher education settings.
+The CLEAN site includes more than 900 ready-to-use resources that have been reviewed by educators and scientists for elementary, secondary and higher education settings.
 The revamped website features guidance for teaching about climate and energy, including Spanish-language versions, as well as a growing collection of themed STEM Flash e-Newsletters, and a series of webinars, which have been recorded for viewing at your convenience.
-In addition, guidance is given for culturally-relevant climate literacy teaching as well as for creating your own NGSS-aligned units, utilizing CLEAN resources.
+In addition, guidance is given for culturally-relevant climate literacy teaching and climate mental health, as well as for creating your own NGSS-aligned units, utilizing CLEAN resources.
 The resources are complimented by the CLEAN Network: a professionally diverse community of climate literacy stakeholders who engage through weekly teleconferences and an active email list.

 Cutting Edge Exemplary Collection